- China Tours +

-It can get rid of bad fish odors, increase freshness, sterilize food, and prevent it from spoiling.
+It can get rid of bad fish odors, sterilize food, and prevent food from spoiling.

-Soy sauce is the basic ingredient for many stir-fry sauces.
-It is a traditional seasoning for Chinese recipes and used in almost every cuisine of China.
+Soy sauce is a traditional seasoning and used in every Chinese cuisine and for stir-fry sauces.
 It is usually made from soybeans, wheat, and wheat bran.

-Oyster sauce is a sweet and salty sauce, which is made from oysters, sugar, soy sauce, wheat flour, and water.
+Oyster sauce is a sweet and salty sauce that is made from oysters, sugar, soy sauce, wheat flour, and water.

 It is used for cooking meat and stir-frying vegetables.
 It is very popular in Cantonese cuisine.
 There is a vegetarian version that is made with mushrooms instead of oyster extract.

 Sesame oil is derived from sesame seeds.
 It is usually red and sometimes dark and has a nutty aroma and flavor.